Will MARSBalloon launch in 2022 despite COVID-19?

 Who can take part?

 The project is open to all schools with no restriction on student age.
 Registration should be made by a member of the school staff who represents a school class or club.
 You can find out all rules and other information in the MARSBalloon teachers pack.

 What are the costs?

 There is no cost to register and take part in a flight.
 However the expense of all experiment materials and the cost of posting to the launch team must be covered by the school.
 The cost of returning the experiments to schools after flight will not need to be covered by the school, unless shipping to a country outside of Europe.

 Can I reserve a place for my school?

 How many experiments can we make?

-A maximum of three from each registered school class or club will be flown, but if the launches are oversubscribed we unfortunately may need to reduce this to one per class/club.
+We anticipate to fly between 1 – 3 experiments from each school.
+If the launch is oversubscribed we unfortunately may need to fly just 1 from each school/club.
+However, feel free to send more and we will try to fly them if possible.
+You must ensure to clearly identify the prioritisation of your experiments so that we know which to launch in the event that we cannot fly them all.
 There is no limit to the number of class/clubs that can register from each school but each should be individually registered by a different member of staff to enable us to track everything properly.

 Who is doing this?
 Why?